neverRare/butter/doc/language/unpacking.md

 # Unpacking

-Unpacking syntax can be used in variable declaration as well as on function parameter.
+Unpacking syntax can be used in [variable declaration], [function parameter], and iteration variable in [`for`] loop.
 These are syntactic sugar to accessing field value or element and assigning it to a declared variable.
 Unpacking can be referred to as destructuring.

+[variable declaration]: variable_and_assignment.md#declaration
+[function parameter]: function.md#parameters
+[`for`]: control_flow.md#for

 ## Array

-Array unpacking have similar syntax to array declaration, but they are used on left hand side of declaration, and it does the exact opposite of array declaration.
+[Array] unpacking have similar syntax to array declaration, but they are used on left hand side of declaration, and it does the exact opposite of array declaration.

+[Array]: array.md

 ```butter
 arr = ["hello", "world"];